 Qmmp music player features XMMS and Winamp 2.x skins support, 10-band equalizer, MMS support, lyrics (using lyrics.wikia.com), cover art, CUE sheet support, playlist formats: m3u, pls, xspf, ReplayGain support, Last.fm/Libre.fm scrobbler, stream browser, audio formats converter, audio recording and more…

 Apart from Ubuntu music player, the Qmmp supports platforms ALT Linux, Arch Linux, Debian GNU/Linux, Fedora, FreeBSD, Gentoo Linux, Mageia, PCLinuxOS, openSUSE, RedHat, Slackware, and Windows.

 I couldn’t consider Elisa as the best music player for Ubuntu because it is still in the developing stage.
 I included it here because of its interface and simple and easy-to-use features.

 The Elisa can be used as an Ubuntu music player developed by the KDE community and a flexible product with good Plasma Desktop integration capabilities.

 9. Deepin Music Player

-Simple and modern looking Music player developed by the Deepin team.
+Simple and modern-looking Music player developed by the Deepin team.
 The Deepin music player also known as DMusic is the default music player of the one the beautiful looking Ubuntu-based operating system known as Deepin.
 It is developed by Chinese developers.
-It has a simple interface with a list of all music and few controls at the bottom along with an option to see the lyrics of the song.
+It has a simple interface with a list of all music and a few controls at the bottom along with an option to see the lyrics of the song.